easylu/docs/docs/deploy/deploy-with-docker.md

 - `app.yml`, containing the main config
 - `client_secrets.json`, a Google OAuth credentials file

 These files are described below.
-Once you've put these files in the root of your clone of the repo, run the `docker build` command to build a Trotto image containing your config.
-The startup command for the container will run Trotto at `0.0.0.0:8000` inside a container.
+Once you've put these files in `server/src/config/` in your clone of the repo, run the `docker build` command to build a Trotto image containing your config.
+The startup command for the container will run Trotto inside a container at `0.0.0.0:8000` or, if the `PORT` env var is set, at `0.0.0.0:${PORT}`.

 The startup command will also update the Postgres database you use with Trotto if it's new or out-of-date.